jasant753/CSC317Project-F25/README.md

 ## Overview

-This project is a Book/Movie Review Site built on top of the CSC317 authentication template.
-Users can create accounts, log in, and write reviews (rating + comment) for movies.
+This project is a Movie Review Site inspired by sites such as Letterboxd, built on top of the CSC317 authentication template.Users can create accounts, log in, and write reviews (rating + comment) for movies.
 Other users can browse movies, read existing reviews, and search by movie title.

 ### Core Entities